Home » Hiking » Hiking Gear » Best Hiking Socks for Backpacking

 Value for Money

-Ok, I’m going to level with you here.
+I’m going to level with you here.
 Good, proper hiking socks can often cost way more than standard regular socks.
 In fact, you can often get a pack of 10 regular socks for less than the cost of one pair of socks that are good quality for hiking.

 Warranty for Socks

-Having a warranty on a pair of your socks might not sound like the sort of thing that a company might offer.
+Having a warranty on a pair of socks might not sound like the sort of thing that a company might offer.
 You wear a pair of socks on a couple of week-long backpacking trips and ask the company for your money back.

-Maybe you are unhappy with them or you managed to rip a hole in your almost new pair of hiking socks.
+Maybe you are unhappy with them or you managed to rip a hole in your almost-new pair of hiking socks.
 Some companies back their product and offer an exchange or refund if you are not happy.
 I have used this with Darn Tough’s warranty to exchange a pair of hiker socks that got a hole for a new pair.
 The Darn Tough Socks warranty is that good.

 Sock Care